donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/YodaDrive.rst

 6. You are currently in the folder that corresponds to the collection you want to work in.
    You can move/open/edit/delete/etc. files in this folder just as you would do in ‘regular’ folders in Windows Explorer.

 7. *Optional*.
-You can check whether your files are synchronised to the RDR.
-In order to do this, open the RDR in your browser and log in.
+You can check whether your files are synchronised to the ${repositoryName}.
+In order to do this, open the ${repositoryName} in your browser and log in.
 Find your collection and select it.
 Under the tab files you should now see the files you have added in the Yoda Network Drive.

-   **Note**: The synchronization to the RDR might take some time (up to several hours), especially for large files.
+   **Note**: The synchronization to the ${repositoryName} might take some time (up to several hours), especially for large files.
 Please be patient when handling a lot of and/or large files.